-Monitoring Lambda functions with Datadog
+Monitoring AWS Lambda functions with Datadog

 The “serverless” movement is taking the industry by storm and now, with Datadog, you can start monitoring your serverless applications and functions on AWS Lambda.